October 06, 2020 • 5 min read

 This is about having the right sized pieces fitting together and making decisions for the here and now.
 This approach is still mindful of the future.
 It just avoids incurring future costs in the present.

-There’s often some unconventional thinking involved to drive the minimum viable point even lower.
+There’s often some unconventional thinking involved in driving the minimum viable point even lower.

 Balancing capital expenditure with return on investment